GoldstonianConcordanceBible/canonical-index/README.md

 Biblical basis:

-> “Whoever believes in me… rivers of living water will flow from within them.”
+> “Whoever believes in Me… rivers of living water will flow from within them.”
 > — John 7:38

 This layer represents spiritual renewal and doctrinal clarification.